 TBI Victims and Their Families May Suffer Long-Lasting Consequences

-When you suffer from a traumatic brain injury, you may feel anxious about your long-term physical, mental, and financial health.
+When you suffer from a Morgantown traumatic brain injury, you may feel anxious about your long-term physical, mental, and financial health.
 TBIs can forever alter the lives of victims and their loved ones.
 According to the National Institute of Neurological Disorders and Stroke, doctors can do little to reverse trauma-induced brain damage.

 The Centers for Disease Control and Prevention (CDC) reports that falls and motor vehicle accidents accounted for the majority of TBI-related hospitalizations in one recent year.
 Falls represented 52 percent of all TBI-related hospitalizations, and 48 percent of all associated emergency room visits.
 Motor vehicle crashes accounted for 20 percent of hospitalizations for TBIs, and crashes constituted the top cause of TBI-related deaths among individuals between ages 15 and 34.